Are you curious about the complex and technical world of lubricating oil? Look no further!

 Basic properties of lubricating oil

-The basic properties of lubricating oil include general physical and chemical properties, special physical and chemical properties, as well as the results of simulation bench tests.
+The properties of lubricating oil encompass both general and special physical and chemical properties, as well as the results of simulation bench tests.

 General physical and chemical properties